 (Season 2, Episode 22: Innocence) – the Drayans culture).

 Exploring alien cultures and discovering new galaxies can be dangerous and some characters never come back.
 They get to be buried in space.

 There is something comforting when a casket is shot into space or a star.
 It feels not as an ending of a person’s journey, but more like the beginning of another one.

 “From the stars, we came.
 To the stars, we return, from now until the end of time.” – Babylon 5 (Season 3, Episode 11: Ceremonies of Light and Dark)

 Some of those scenes are especially haunting, like in Star Trek II: The Wrath of Khan when Captain Kirk bids farewell to Spock:

-...and some are devoid of any emotion like in Enemy Mine.
-Scene starts at 1:55 and ends at 3:10.
+…and some are devoid of any emotion like in Enemy Mine.
+The scene starts at 1:55 and ends at 3:10.

-For those who will like to dig deeper into SF funerals they may find this links interesting:
+For those who will like to dig deeper into SF funerals they may find these links interesting: